 This chocolate crumb cake is slightly different from the classic one, as it has cocoa in the base and on top.
 Usually, the Italian crumb cake is made with a white base and then crumbles on top, without any addition of cocoa, but this is a nice addition, that you won’t regret!

 In addition to cocoa, mixed in the base and added on the top, the rest of the ingredients are very simple and common for any cake: flour, sugar, eggs, baking powder, and butter.
 Inside, we will have two fillings: Nutella on the bottom and mascarpone as the second layer.
 This will give a boost of sweetness to the cake and will let you enjoy every single bite of it.

 How to store it

-If you are unable to finish your sbriciolata on the same day, you can store it in an airtight container for 3-4 days.
+If you are unable to finish your chocolate crumb cake on the same day, you can store it in an airtight container for 3-4 days.
 You are free to place it in the fridge as well: it might stay fresher than outside.

 Alternatively, you can store it in your freezer, either entirely or in small portions (always suggested!) for a maximum of 30 days.
 As a suggestion, we recommend you finish your cakes within some days of making them, to guarantee the freshness and the best possible taste!

 More ideas for a sweet moment

 If you are looking for additional ideas that would gift you a sweet moment, here are some for you: